mgnfy-view/multi-sig-wallet/README.md

 ### Prerequisites

 Make sure you have node.js, python3, pip3, python3-venv, and git installed and configured on your system.
-Also, you need to have a bunch of MetaMask accounts, with atleast one of them (the deployer) having about 2 ETH.
-If you are using the Sepolia testnet, you can get Sepolia testnet ETH from [Alchemy faucet](https://sepoliafaucet.com/).
+Also, you need to have a bunch of MetaMask accounts, with atleast one of them (the deployer) having about 1 ETH.
+If you are using the Sepolia testnet, you can get Sepolia testnet ETH from the [Alchemy faucet](https://sepoliafaucet.com/).

 ### Installation